-Mr Rummler offered the following three principles regarding the model presented in the diagram:
+Mr Rummler offered the following 3 principles regarding the model

-• The cause of poor performance is rarely the lack of skills; and
+- The cause of poor performance is rarely the lack of skills

 He held that “instruction or training alone cannot overcome the predominant forces of task, negative consequences, or lack of feedback that are firmly embedded in some organizations.”
 In his words, “if you put a good performer against a bad system, the system will win every time.”